OpenNebula/docs/source/advanced_components/ddc/reference/virtual/virtual_objects.rst

 Virtual Network Templates
 -------------------------

-To create some virtual machine templates you need to add the following to your provision template:
+To create virtual machine templates you need to add the following to your provision template:

 .. code::